 Andy the Apatosaurus – Free Dinosaur Crochet Pattern

 I have been wanting to design a long neck dinosaur crochet pattern for a while now!
-I prefer to design dinosaurs that aren’t as well known as others, which is why I went with an apatosaurus instead of a brontosaurus crochet pattern.
+I enjoy designing dinosaurs that aren’t as well known as others, which is why I made this design an apatosaurus, rather than a brontosaurus crochet pattern free.
+But don’t worry, if you’re looking for a brontosaurus, these two long neck giants are nearly identical in my amigurumi style!
+This free dinosaur amigurumi pattern is a beginner-friendly with the cutest embroidered details.

 Andy the Apatosaurus is the newest addition to my crochet dinosaur patterns!
-He is now the largest of my dinosaur patterns.
-I just love his chubby head!
+While I have several designs to choose from, Andy is currently the largest of my dinosaur amigurumi patterns.
+I just love his chubby head and sturdy “long neck” silhouette.

-If you’re looking for a smaller version of this dino toy, be sure to check out his mini version.
+If you’re looking for a smaller version of this dino toy, be sure to check out his mini Apatosaurus crochet pattern as well.

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here: